Tutorial: Teleoperate the Robot with a Joystick

 Note

-This example will stream the camera images in their full resolution to Foxglove.
+This example streams the camera images in their full resolution to Foxglove.
 This requires a substantial amount of bandwidth and is only done here for exemplary purposes.
-Most likely the image stream will be fairly choppy due to the large bandwidth.
+Most likely the image stream is choppy due to the large bandwidth.
 For a better visualization experience, we recommend only visualizing resized images or h264 streams.

 Streaming higher bandwidth data to Foxglove causes higher latency.
 You can choose an appropriate value for the send_buffer_limit parameter in Foxglove bridge to control latency vs. high bandwidth data visualization.